 These international days, such as World Health Day and a day for fighting drugs, contain some benefit for humanity as a whole, which the Muslims cannot avoid taking part in because they may miss out on some benefits otherwise; they have nothing to do with religion and only resemble festivals in that they come every year and they are events that are celebrated and taken notice of - so can they be tolerated on these grounds?
-It seems to me that this matter needs research and ijtihaad to weigh up the pros and cons, because the Muslims are not consulted concerning these days and their opinion carries no weight, on the contrary, these things are forced on the entire world and the Muslins are in a weak and humilated position as is well known.
+It seems to me that this matter needs research and ljtihaad to weigh the pros and cons, because the Muslims are not consulted concerning these days and their opinion carries no weight, on the contrary, these things are forced on the entire world and the Muslins are in a weak and humiliated position, as is well known.

-1. or it is not a day or week that comes at a fixed time each year, but is moved according to a particular system or needs.
-This does not have the character of a festival which is repeated at a fixed time, but there remains the problem of imitation, in that it is something that was invented by the kuffaar and them brought to the Muslims.
-Does this count as the kind of imitation that is haraam?
+Or, it is not a day or week that comes at a fixed time each year, but is moved according to a particular system or certain needs.
+This does not have the character of a festival which is repeated at a fixed time, but there remains the problem of imitation, in that it is something that was invented by the disbelievers and then brought to the Muslims.
+Does this count as the kind of imitation that is Haraam?
 Or is it a kind of imitation that is permissible like other matters having to do with organization, administration, etc., and like the days of annual leave in companies, institutions, etc.?
-This too needs research and investigation, although initially to seems to me that there is nothing wrong with it, for the following reasons:
+This too needs research and investigation, although initially it seems to me that there is nothing wrong with it, for the following reasons:

-- 1. It is not fixed on a specific date that is the same each time, so it does not have that festival-like character. - 2.
-These days are not called festivals, and they do not have the characteristics of festivals, such as celebrations and the like. - 3.
-The purpose of these days is to organize awareness campaigns, to achieve beneficial goals. - 4.
+- It is not fixed on a specific date that is the same each time, so it does not have that festival-like character. - These days are not called festivals, and they do not have the characteristics of festivals, such as celebrations and the like. - The purpose of these days is to organize awareness campaigns, to achieve beneficial goals.

 Those who want to stop them would have to stop many events and gatherings that happen from time to time, and I do not think that anyone would advocate this.
-These events are like family meetings, da'wah meetings, workplace meetings, and so on. - 5.
-There is nothing in them that would dictate that they be considered haraam, apart from the fact that they originated with the kuffaar and were brought to the Muslims, and the problems they deal with are widespread among the kuffaar and others.
-So the objection that they belong only to the kuffaar is cancelled by the fact that these things are also widespread among the Muslims.
+These events are like family meetings, Da'wah meetings, workplace meetings, and so on.

+There is nothing in them that would dictate that they be considered Haraam, apart from the fact that they originated with the disbelievers and were brought to the Muslims, and the problems they deal with are widespread among the disbelievers and others.
+So the objection that they belong only to the disbelievers is cancelled by the fact that these things are also widespread among the Muslims.

-In conclusion, These festivals are not part of the religion and beliefs of the kuffaar, and they do not form part of their exclusive customs and traditions.
+In conclusion, these festivals are not part of the religion and beliefs of the disbelievers and they do not form part of their exclusive customs and traditions.
 There is no veneration or celebration involved, and they are not festivals on set days which are repeated regularly.
 They resemble other organizations in that they serve a useful purpose.